Water-Engine/water/README.md

 ## General Targets
 - `fmt-all`: Format all project source files.
 Assumes Cargo is installed
 - `cloc`: Count the lines of code in the project's relevant directories
+- `everything`: Make all C++ targets and build the Rust debug and release targets.
+Assumes Cargo is installed
 - `clean-all`: Remove all C++ and Rust object files, dependency files, and binaries

 # The GUI (Cactus)